If a motorcycle injury has set you back, we'll help you move forward

 - The bike must have an adequate pillion seat.

-- Motorcyclists without a full motorbike licence may not carry a pillion passenger.
+- Motorcyclists without a full licence cannot carry a pillion passenger.

 The accident was the fault of the passenger